juliedosher/Portfolio/README.md

 # Portfolio
-[juliedosher.com](https://juliedosher.azurewebsites.net/)
+🛑 TEMPORARILY TAKEN DOWN [juliedosher.com](https://juliedosher.azurewebsites.net/)
 🚧 UNDER CONSTRUCTION

 ## About:
 This is the repository for a simple portfolio I've made, documenting some of my projects and skills.
 I employed basic HTML, CSS, and Javascript to make it, and I used Bootstrap 5 as well.
 No templates were used in the creation of this site.

-You can find my hosted website here: [juliedosher.com](https://juliedosher.azurewebsites.net/).
+You can find my hosted website here: [juliedosher.com](https://juliedosher.azurewebsites.net/). 🛑 TEMPORARILY TAKEN DOWN

 ### Credit: